mahdi-zade/EEG-AI-Saliency/README.md

 * This method combines deep learning's representational power with biological inspiration, aiming to learn visual saliency directly from brain activity.

 #### [Visual Saliency and Image Reconstruction from EEG Signals via an Effective Geometric Deep Network-Based Generative Adversarial Network:](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://ieeexplore.ieee.org/document/9320159&ved=2ahUKEwig94aDu-yHAxX0TKQEHTeMAf0QFnoECBMQAQ&usg=AOvVaw3ztGyfYLu_r6N34G0MAfA4)

+Realizing how the salient region affects the brain signal is of great importance to understanding how the visual system works.
+Although some works have been made to explore the relationship between the brain activity through recorded EEG signals and the salient regions of the visual stimuli, the mapping of the EEG signals to image saliency has not been realized.
+Moreover, the use of dynamic information between the connected EEG channels according to the functional connectivity between different brain regions has not been considered to explore the connection between brain activity and salient regions.

+To achieve an efficient mapping of EEG signals to the salient region corresponding to the visual stimuli, a deep network based on the graph representaion of EEG records is introduced.
+The mapping would extract the visual saliency map related to the recorded EEG signals.

+The proposed network consists of two parts, including the geometric network and the generative adversarial network.

+''''
+What is this???
+The graph representation of the EEG records facilitates to exploit the functional connectivity between different channels in each EEG recordings in the classification procedure of the geometric deep network part of the proposed network.
+The overall model realizes the visual saliency reconstruction through the EEG records.

+''''

 Presents a Geometric Deep Network-based Generative Adversarial Network (GDN-GAN) for visual saliency detection and image reconstruction from EEG signals.
 This approach also uses a two-part architecture:
 * **Geometric Deep Network (GDN) for Feature Extraction:** This part takes a graph representation of EEG channels as input, where the graph represents functional connectivity between the channels.
 The GDN extracts discriminative features from this graph to categorize the EEG signals into different visual patterns.